Aircloak/aircloak/air/docs/content/installation.md

   quay.io/aircloak/air:latest
 ```

 In the command above, the `configuration_folder` is the absolute path to the folder where `config.json` is residing.
+We propose to choose the path `/aircloak/air/config` for this folder, but you are free to choose any other path.

 The `desired_http_port` and `desired_https_port` parameters are the ports you want to expose for HTTP and HTTPS requests.
 You need to expose at least one of these ports to make the site accessible from the outside.
 See the [Configuration guide](configuration.md#web-site-configuration) for more details on how to configure HTTP and HTTPS.